brianwisti/rgb-brain-hugo/site/content/post/2020/05/alias-templates-in-hugo.md

  > \[!WARNING\] Don't do this
  > This was an interesting experiment, but messed with results on search engine pages.
 Nothing but "This Page Has Moved!" as far as the eye can see after a few months.
  >
- > Use regular [card/Hugo](../../../card/Hugo.md) alias frontmatter and leave it at that.
+ > Use regular [Hugo](../../../card/Hugo.md) alias frontmatter and leave it at that.

-Yesterday I [wrote](setting-up-raku-with-rakubrew.md) about using [rakubrew](https://rakubrew.org/), a tool for managing installations of the [card/Raku](../../../card/Raku.md) programming language.
+Yesterday I [setting-up-raku-with-rakubrew](setting-up-raku-with-rakubrew.md) I wrote about using [rakubrew](https://rakubrew.org/), a tool for managing installations of the [Raku](../../../card/Raku.md) programming language.
 It’s an okay post.
 I liked my little shoutout to [Jeff Goff](https://web.archive.org/web/20200212094016/http://theperlfisher.com/).
 Those who knew him better shared [better words](https://wendyga.wordpress.com/2020/04/06/jeff-goff-thanks-for-being-a-friend/).

 Anyways — the post!
 People responded on Twitter and Mastodon.
 It was great.